pmartinolli/TM_SchoCharSheet/README.md

 *- Measuring the progression: wrapping up the seminar ; identifying the learning gaps ; facilitating the integration of the knowledge ; having a precise measure of the metaliteracy of the students ; self-assessment for deep learning (Taras, 2008).*

-*To go further, check the gamification bingo in this presentation: [slides no. 4 to 16](http://hdl.handle.net/1866/22333).*
+*To go further, check the gamification bingo in this [presentation](http://hdl.handle.net/1866/25029).*

 ## Comment l'utiliser ?